-Member of staff, coach or volunteer made Useful Contacts Note: You should inform the British Tennis Services team: 020 aware of concerns about child's welfare or parent/carer of the concern, 8487 7000 safety (e.g. suspicions of bullying at unless you believe it would Email: safeandinclusive@lta.org.uk school, allegations of abuse within the put the child/adult at risk, NSPCC: 0808 800 5000 yourself or others at risk family etc.) Make a note of anything the Emergency Services: 999 young person/witness has said, and what you have seen with dates and times Does the young person require immediate attention?
+Member of staff, coach or volunteer made Useful Contacts Note: You should inform the British Tennis Services team: 020 aware of concerns about child's welfare or parent/carer of the concern, 8487 7000 safety (e.g. suspicions of bullying at unless you believe it would Email: safeandinclusive@lta.org.uk school, allegations of abuse within the put the child/adult at risk, NSPCC: 0808 800 5000 family etc.) Make a note of anything the yourself or others at risk Emergency Services: 999 young person/witness has said, and what you have seen with dates and times Does the young person require immediate attention?
 YES NO Call an Ambulance and Is the Club Welfare Officer inform them you have a available? child protection concern YES NO If your Club Welfare Officer is Club Welfare Officer reports unavailable please contact to local police/Social Care police/social care without without delay.
-The delay.
-The Safeguarding Safeguarding Team can be Team can be contacted for contacted for advice during advice during office hours. office hours.
-Complete reporting a concern form and forward to the police/Social care and LTA Safeguarding Team within 24 hours Safeguarding Team consider need for support or advice for original referrer, Club Welfare Officer or others involved.
+The Safeguarding Team can be delay.
+The Safeguarding Team can be contacted for contacted for advice during advice during office hours. office hours.